jfallmann/diffTF_Fork/docs/chapter2.rst

 Details
   You need write access to the directory in which the fasta file is stored, make sure this is the case or copy the fasta file to a different directory.
 The reason is that the pipeline produces a fasta index file, which is put in the same directory as the corresponding fasta file.
 This is a limitation of samtools faidx and not our pipeline.

-  .. note:: Note that this file has to be in concordance with the input data; that is, the exact same genome assembly version must be used.
+  .. note:: This file has to be in concordance with the input data; that is, the exact same genome assembly version must be used.
 In the first step of the pipeline, this is checked explicitly, and any mismatches will result in an error.

 .. _parameter_dir_TFBS: